CarlosAG23/CarlosAG23/README.md

 🚀 I'm currently undergoing training to stay updated with the latest programming trends

-🏓 Right now, I am improving my skills.
+🏓 Right now, I am improving my skills

 🌱 I'm trying to learn IT Automation with Python